Double Dose of Bad Air Puts Fetuses

 during the last trimester of pregnancy to track demographic information,

-travel away from their homes in the past year, number of household members
+travel away from their homes in the past year, number of household

 who smoke and alcohol use in each trimester.